meganadeleh/meganadeleh/README.md

 - Strong understanding with Zapier which has helped by Programming brain

 ## 💫 Fun Facts:
-- I'm just gettin started...
+- I'm just getting started...
 - This is my journey — welcome aboard 🚀

 ## 📬 Say Hi!